COM6012/ScalableML/Lab 1 - Introduction to Spark and HPC.md

 2. If the above does not work, delete the `myspark` environment (folder) at `/users/abc1de/.conda/envs/myspark` via the terminal folder window on the left of the screen on MobaXterm or use linux command.
 Then redo Lab 1 (i.e. install everything) to see whether you can run spark-submit in batch mode again.
 3. If the above still does not work, you may have installed `pyspark==3.5.4` wrongly, e.g. before but not after activating the `myspark` environment.
 If you made this mistake, when reinstalling `pyspark==3.5.4`, you may be prompted with `Requirement already satisfied: pyspark==3.5.4` and `Requirement already satisfied: py4j==0.10.9.5`.
 To fix the problem, you can try uninstall `pyspark` and `py4j` before activating `myspark` environment by `pip uninstall pyspark==3.5.4` and `pip uninstall py4j==0.10.9.5` and then activate the `myspark` environment by `source activate myspark` and reinstall pyspark by `pip install pyspark==3.5.4`.

-## 5. Exercises (reference solutions will be provided on the following Thursday)
+## 5. Exercises (reference solutions will be provided on the following Wednesday)

 The analytic task you are doing above is *Log Mining*.
 You can imaging nowadays, log files are big and manual analysis will be time consuming.
 Follow examples above, answer the following questions on **NASA_access_log_Aug95.gz**.